Paperblog

 Over 43% of the web is powered by the WordPress content management system.
 The developer community that supports it also creates tools that further extend its functions.

-For example, WordPress advises against installing incompatible plugins, nulled themes and plugins, poorly coded scripts, and especially, if a plugin or theme has been updated in the past 1 year.
-It could be that the developer has abandoned the project which may lead to a security breach.
+For example, WordPress advises against installing incompatible plugins, themes, and nulled plugins.
+They also advise against using poorly coded scripts, especially if a plugin or theme hasn’t been updated in over a year.

-If your WordPress is down or unresponsive, for whatever reason, here are some troubleshooting tips to consider first.
+If your WordPress is down or unresponsive for whatever reason, here are some troubleshooting tips to consider first.

 Let’s dive in…